Learn about several emerging macroeconomic risk areas that could impact the financial markets in 2019.

 There are reasons to be hopeful that a trade agreement can be reached, as both sides recognize the short-term boost this would have on their economies, and China has taken several conciliatory steps in recent months such as reducing tariffs and downplaying the controversial “Made in China 2025” industrial policy.
 With that said, China is unlikely to change course given significant economic and demographic challenges in the decade ahead.
 This means their willingness to negotiate may only allow foreign governments small victories, without enacting true industrial policy reform.
 Even if a new comprehensive trade agreement is reached, continued negotiations may actually lead China to become more focused on completing its goal of independence from the global economy in order to prevent trade confrontations in the future.

-While none of the above risks is necessarily imminent, each represents a potential threat that could alter the current economic climate.
+None of the above risks are guaranteed.
+But each represents a potential threat that could alter the current economic climate.

 for thinkMoney ®